brandingservice/brandingservice.github.io/README.md

-This project represents a public site for brandingservice.
+This project represents a source code and wiki pages for https://brandingservice.github.io public web site.